estebanpw/chromeister/README.md

 ## Requirements

-GCC compiler (any version that is not completely outdated should do) and the R-base package (default R installation should do) with no extra packages.
+GCC compiler (any version that is not completely outdated should do) and the R programming language with the package "dplyr".

 Simply download the .zip and unzip it, or clone the repository.
-Then issue the following commands:
+Then issue the following command:

-cd chromeister/src && make all
+1. cd chromeister/src && make all

+And then open an R session and install the dplyr package by doing:

+1. R
+2. install.packages("dplyr")

+This should install the R package dplyr.

-You are ready to go!
+If the installation finished without errors, you are ready to go!

 ## Use